Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Introduction

-Later, utilizing machine learning (ML) interpretation techniques, we visualize the \textit{distinct speech attributes} of CWS that are indicative of their SMC differences from the CWNS.
+Later, utilizing machine learning (ML) interpretation techniques, we visualize the \textit{distinct speech attributes} of \textit{CWS} that are indicative of their speech-motor-control differences from the \textit{CWNS}.
 Conventional sensor data integration approaches concatenate the multi-modal sensing data within their network architectures and generate inferences utilizing the integrated information.
-Hence, it is difficult to identify the independent contribution of one modality from such architectures utilizing ML interpretation techniques. \emph{\underline{PASAD’s unique architecture} utilizes only speech information for classification inference generation, enabling using ML interpretation techniques like Kernel SHAP \cite{lundberg2017unified} to extract and visualize the distinct speech attributes present in CWS's speech and their corresponding SMC factors} (discussed in sections \ref{Method:Description} and \ref{Model interpretation}).
+Hence, it is difficult to identify the independent contribution of one modality from such architectures utilizing ML interpretation techniques. \emph{\textit{PASAD}’s unique architecture} utilizes only speech information for inference generation, enabling using ML interpretation techniques like Kernel SHAP \cite{lundberg2017unified} to extract the distinct speech attributes present in \textit{CWS}'s speech and their corresponding speech-motor-control factors.